Motivic classes of some classifying stacks: The Grothendieck group of stacks

 \subsection{Classes of fibrations}

 We need several results regarding relations associated to fibrations in the Grothendieck rings.
 For convenience, we also include most of the proofs. \begin{prop} Let $E \to S$ be a fibration of algebraic spaces with fibre $F$.
 Assume that the fibration is associated to a torsor for a special group.
 Then $\{E\} = \{F\}$ in $K_0(\cAS_S)$. \end{prop} \begin{proof} We may without loss of generality assume that $E$ and $S$ are reduced.
+By our standard assumptions on algebraic spaces, the schematic locus of $S$ is non-trivial.
 Since the fibration is associated to a special group $G$, there is a generic point in the schematic locus of $S$ over which the fibration is trivial.
-Hence there is also a finitely presented open set $U$ over which $E_U \to U$ is isomorphic to $U \times F \to U$.
+Hence there is an open set $U$ over which $E_U \to U$ is isomorphic to $U \times F \to U$.
 It follows that $\{E_U\} = \{F\}\{U\}$ in $K_0(\cAS_\stack{S})$.
 If we let $Z$ be the reduced closed subscheme of $S$ with complement $U$, then also $E_Z \to Z$ is associated to a $G$-torsor.
 Under the hypothesis that $\{E_Z\} = \{F\}\{Z\}$, we may therefore conclude that indeed $\{E\} = \{F\}\{S\}$ since $\{E\} = \{E_U\}+ \{E_Z\}$ and $\{S\} = \{U\}+ \{Z\}$ by the scissors relation.
 Hence the result follows by noetherian induction on $S$, the statement for $S = \emptyset$ being trivial. \end{proof}

 Note that if $S$ in the proposition above is of finite presentation over $S_0$ and $F$ defined over $S_0$, then the projection formula gives the relation $\{E\} = \{F\}\{S\}$ in $\K0(\cAS_{S_0})$.
 Note also that Axiom GS2 is not used in the proof.
 Since GS2 is actually a consequence of the proposition, we see that the axiom is redundant in this situation.